Post-Surgery Healing: Understanding Your Journey

 So, What Can You Do Right Now?

-Hydrate & Nourish - Your body can't detox if it's dehydrated.
+Hydrate & Nourish: Your body can't detox if it's dehydrated.

-Let Go of Shame - This is not the time to be tough.
+Let Go of Shame: This is not the time to be tough.
 It's time to be supported.

-Ask Questions - No one should shame you for needing answers.
+Ask Questions: No one should shame you for needing answers.

 Finding a Qualified Medical Massage Therapist

-Understand the surgical procedures and recovery protocols.
+Understand surgical procedures and recovery protocols.

 Can collaborate with your healthcare team for a comprehensive recovery plan.